 The triple live album The Concert for Bangladesh entered the Kent album charts in Australia on 21 February 1972 and peaked at #3.
 On release, it topped album charts in several countries and went on to win the Grammy Award for Album of the Year in March 1973.

 Apple Corps Ltd has blocked clips on YouTube of the Concert for Bangladesh on copyright grounds.
-Those clips have, in turn, been removed from our web site.
-However this promo clip remains:
+However this promo clip is available:

 The Concert for Bangladesh – Wikipedia:

 George Harrison responded to a request from Ravi Shankar to raise awareness and money for starving refugees during the Bangladesh Liberation War by organising a charity event, The Concert for Bangladesh.
 The event on 1 August 1971 drew more than 40,000 people to two shows in New York’s Madison Square Garden.
 Ravi opened the show, which featured popular musicians such as Bob Dylan, Eric Clapton, Leon Russell, Badfinger, Billy Preston and Ringo Starr.